Contact Us! (763) 682-1001

 Completed building permit applications and any necessary documentation should be submitted to the City Center.

-**Please note that building permits take 3-5 business days to process.
+**Please note that building permits may take 3-5 business days or longer to process.
 Please plan your project accordingly.**

 Yes there are.
 Click here to see the City Ordinances.